AbirBenSalem/TicToc/README.md

 ## Installation instructions

-To compile and run the files in the src folder you need to have `java` set up on your machine
+To compile and run the files in the src folder it is assumed you already have `java` set up on your machine

 1. [Fork](https://help.github.com/articles/fork-a-repo/) the project, clone your fork: